Say goodbye to jotting things down in paper notebooks — from here on out, we’re upgrading to tablets for all of our note-taking needs.

 — Only fits certain devices

-— Comes with front pocket for other accessories
+— Comes with a side pocket for other accessories

 — Have to remove device to use